unclesnote/unclesnote.github.io/_posts/en/231023215845/2023-10-23-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox.markdown

 I plan to create an image of 55GB, and there are two options for creating a disk image.
 The first is an option to occupy the capacity of my hard disk as much as I have used, and the second is to create an option to occupy the capacity planned from the beginning all at once.
 However, for stable operation, I will create 55GB at a time with the second option.
 I created a virtual hard disk with `Pre-allocate Full Size` option.
 ![ Oracle VM VirtualBox Manager - Create Virtual Hard Disk](/assets/images/231023215845/attach_disk-create-virtual-box-disk-image.png)

-_Oracle VM VirtualBox Manager - Create Virtual Hard Disk_
+Oracle VM VirtualBox Manager - Create Virtual Hard Disk {: style="color:gray; font-size: 80%; text-align: center;"}

 When you finish creating the virtual disk image, you can check the created disk in the hard disk list after the virtual disk image initialization time has passed.
 ![Oracle VM VirtualBox Manager - Virtual hard disk initialization in progress](/assets/images/231023215845/attach_disk-virtual-box-media-image.png)

-_Oracle VM VirtualBox Manager - Virtual hard disk initialization in progress_
+Oracle VM VirtualBox Manager - Virtual hard disk initialization in progress {: style="color:gray; font-size: 80%; text-align: center;"}

 Now we will add the created virtual hard disk to the Ubuntu VM.
 You can add a hard disk using a SATA controller in the `Storage` tab of Ubuntu VM settings.
 ![Oracle VM VirtualBox Manager - Add hard disk to Ubuntu VM](/assets/images/231023215845/attach_disk-choose-disk.png)

-_Oracle VM VirtualBox Manager - Add hard disk to Ubuntu VM_
+Oracle VM VirtualBox Manager - Add hard disk to Ubuntu VM {: style="color:gray; font-size: 80%; text-align: center;"}

 When you select the hard disk you created, you can check that the hard disk is attached in the information section.
 ![Oracle VM VirtualBox Manager - Check hard disks added to Ubuntu VM](/assets/images/231023215845/attach_disk-attached-disk-image.png)

-_Oracle VM VirtualBox Manager - Check hard disks added to Ubuntu VM_
+Oracle VM VirtualBox Manager - Check hard disks added to Ubuntu VM {: style="color:gray; font-size: 80%; text-align: center;"}

 ## 2. Disk initialization in a Ubuntu VM
 From a Virtual Machine perspective, the hard disk is physically attached to the Ubuntu VM.